nhumrich/small-prox/README.md

 # FAQ

-### Do I need to use host networking (`--net host`)?

-Depends on how your using this.
-If you are only using this proxy to proxy to containers, then you could just forward port 80 and 443.
-However, in order to use the "local port forwarding" feature, you will need to run on the host network.
-However, on MacOS, you actually do not need net=host, but instead need to port forward port 80 and 443.
-MacOS uses a dns record `docker.for.mac.localhost` instead of `127.0.0.1` for "local forwarding".

 ### Can I use this in prod?
 I mean, you *could*, but I dont recommend it.

 ### Does it support ssl?
 Sure does!
-You just need to drop a `fullchain.pem` and `privkey.pem` file into the `/certs/` directory in the container and ssl will work.
+You just need to port forward port 443 as well, and also drop a `fullchain.pem` and `privkey.pem` file into the `/certs/` directory in the container and ssl will work.
 You could either volume mount these in or build your own container on top of this one.
 The file names are the names letsencrypt uses.
  You could use self-signed certs, or you could create a DNS name that points to 127.0.0.1 and use dns